BLTC-520/BLTC-520/README.md

 # Hi there! 👋

 I'm a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and integrating these with modern frontend frameworks.
-Currently, I'm working on [elizaOS](https://github.com/yourusername/elizaOS), a platform for AI-agent integration.
+Currently, I'm working on Chainlink Chromion Hackathon integration with elizaOS, a platform for AI-agent integration with dApp.

 ---